Best & Cheap Cloud Hosting Providers in 2019

 Although they do offer support, because this is an unmanaged server they will only offer you guidance in terms of hosting issues and will not solve them for you.
 They do promise to answer all tickets in around 15 minutes.

-As a company, HostGator always managed to bring reliable hosting services at a low-cost and it seems they managed to do the same with their cloud hosting plans.
+As a company, HostGator always managed to bring reliable hosting services at a low-cost and it seems they managed to do the same with their cheap cloud hosting plans.
 They are well known for their shared hosting packages with which they took a pretty good slice of the small business web hosting market share.

 Now with their cheap cloud hosting packages they are capitalizing on the already built infrastructure by offering a cheap plan with good resources.
-The first cloud package starts at $4.95/month with only one domain allowed but with 2 GB RAM, 2 core CPU, unmetered bandwidth, and storage.
+The first cloud package starts at $5.95/month with only one domain allowed but with 2 GB RAM, 2 core CPU, unmetered bandwidth, and storage.

 I would seriously consider going for the “Baby Cloud” package for $7.95/month as you can host an unlimited number of domains and you get 4 GB RAM and 4 core CPU.

 HostGator also offers easy one click scalability with no down times, data migrations or reboots so essentially no interruptions.
 They also offer an in-house varnish caching solution which can help with loading static content.
-Along with an intuitive dashboard that allows you to track site’s performance, an integrated cPanel account and data mirroring which copies your website on 3 other servers just in case one fails and loses it’s data, HostGator is a competitive solution to the cloud hosting ‘table’.
+Along with an intuitive dashboard that allows you to track site’s performance, an integrated cPanel account and data mirroring which copies your website on 3 other servers just in case one fails and loses it’s data, HostGator is a competitive solution to the cheap cloud hosting ‘comparison’.

 Customer Service has always been on the downsides with HostGator as even if they do offer 24/7 live-chat, phone and ticket support they are not that helpful as other companies staffs.